Ortho Sports Medicine San Diego Medical Center

 The Kaiser Permanente San Diego Knee and Sports Medicine Research Fellowship is an ACGME accredited, evidence-based clinical and research fellowship program.

-The curriculum is designed to instruct fellows on the advanced care of patients with sports-related disorders of the knee and shoulder.
+Our fellowship program is designed to instruct fellows on the advanced care of patients with sports-related disorders.
 We accept up to 2 fellows each year.

 The fellowship derives its strength and direction from scholarly collaboration between faculty and fellows.
 As a fellow, you will have regular access to faculty without the need for individual rotations.
 This allows for a more representative, diverse experience as well as the ability to participate in the full course of patient care from initial assessment to treatment plan, surgery, rehabilitation, and return to sport.
 The progression of autonomy in clinical and operative care for each fellow is determined jointly by faculty and the fellow as the year progresses, with advancement as deemed appropriate based on each fellow’s capabilities.